 The Alexandria City Public Schools (a component unit of the City) also provides a post retirement health care subsidy per month for each retiree.
-For FY 2010, the Schools plan to provide a subsidy of \$265 per month to approximately 377 retirees at a total cost on a "pay-as-you-go" basis of \$1.2 million.
-A preliminary evaluation of their plan as of June 30, 2006, estimated that with a separate trust fund the Unfunded Actuarial Accrued Liability to be \$39.0 million and the Annual Required Contribution to be \$4.9 million, and if a separate trust fund is not used the Unfunded Actuarial Accrued Liability to be \$66.0 million and the Annual Required Contribution to be \$7.0 million.
-The Schools currently plan to join the VACo/VML Pooled OPEB Trust and have set aside \$0.8 million for this purpose in the FY 2009 budget, with the intent of providing \$0.8 million in annual contributions for the next five years.
+For FY 2011, the Schools plan to provide a subsidy of \$265 per month to approximately 460 retirees at a total cost on a "pay-as-you-go" basis of \$1.46 million.
+An evaluation of their plan as of January 2009 by an independent actuarial company estimated the Unfunded Actuarial Accrued Liability to be \$13.4 million and the Annual Required Contribution to be \$1.6 million.
+In June 2009, the Schools joined the VACo/VML Pooled OPEB Trust and have set aside a beginning contribution of \$0.8 million for this purpose.
+As recommended by the actuarial study, the Schools plan to provide \$1.6 million in annual contributions for the next few years.